 Students should initiate the registration process by submitting an online application, located on the DSS website, along with documentation of their disability.
 Students are also welcome to call or visit the DSS office for further information.

 Administration Building, Rooms 227-231

 The Testing Services Center provides testing accommodations for students registered with Disability Support Services.
-Services provided by the center include, but are not limited to, extended testing time, reduced distraction testing spaces, reading and writing software, computers and assistive technology, as appropriate.
-All tests are proctored to ensure academic honesty.
+Services provided by the center include, but are not limited to, extended testing time, reduced distraction testing spaces, reading and writing software, computers and assistive technology.
+All tests are proctored to ensure academic integrity.